davidemerson/nnix.com/readme.md

-# An http server and a gemini server and a scuttlebutt server
+# An http server and a gemini server
 (or at least a pile of configs for them)

+## launch an EC2 t4g.nano
+- running amazon linux 64-bit arm
+- 30GB gp2 storage on the root volume

+## acquire an Elastic IP, if you don't have a free one already.

+## associate the Elastic IP with the instance you launched just now.

+## set your A record to the Elastic IP in question

+## log in (ssh) to the EC2 you just made

+## edit hostname
+sudo nano /etc/hostname
+sudo reboot

+## install basic updates
+sudo yum update

+## install nginx from linux-extras
+sudo amazon-linux-extras install nginx1

-## install nginx, git, scdoc, and go
+## install git, scdoc, certbot and go
-yum install nginx git scdoc go
+yum install git scdoc go certbot

 ## clone this repo to /web/nnix.com/